VishnuBeji/Statistical-Learning-on-Bayesian-Networks/README.md

 # Advanced-Topics-in-AI--EE6180
-Repo for psets from the course
+Repository for assignments from the course Advanced Topics in Artificial Intelligence.